2nd November 2022

 Recognising the tiny good things that happen on really difficult days, like a poppy growing from a crack in the pavement, a rainbow on a bleak day, or a favourite pair of fuzzy socks, really helps to keep me seeing the positive side of life.

-The pen that I use for all of this (and for more mundane things like the post-it-notes all over my desk reminding me of things I have to do, and nice things people have said to me – yes, I write those down too!) is this absolute beauty, bought for me by my lovely stepdaughter…
+The pen that I use for all of this (and for more mundane things like the post-it-notes all over my desk reminding me of things I have to do, and nice things people have said to me – yes, I write those down too!) is an absolute beauty, bought for me by my lovely stepdaughter: The Brass Sport Ballpoint pen from Kaweco.

 You can never have too many notebooks.